industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

-**Zero based addressing**: is enabled by default; the configured address should start with an index of zero so that both PLC register addresses and configurator indexes will start from zero.

-**Change word order**: is disabled by default; this modifies the word order for the representation of 32-bit values.
-The setting has only an effect on the data types Double and Float in the address operand of 4x.

-**Change bit order**: is disabled by default; here the standart bit counting method 16 LSB - 1 MSB is used.
-Otherwise the bit counting method 0 LSB - 15 MSB is used.
+"Zero based addressing" is disabled by default in V3 "Change word order" is not an option anymore with V3 "Use single write" is disabled by default in V3

-**Use single write**: is enabled by default; the function codes 05H, 06H, 15H, and 16H are used for writing into the PLC.
+05H, 06H, 15H, and 16H are used for writing into the PLC.
 Otherwise only function codes 15H and 16H are used.

 Please look up the operating manual of the app for detailed information.
-In Commoc configurator choose Get Data - Connector configurator
+In Common configurator choose Get Data - Connector configurator

 ![configuration1](/docs/graphics/connectors.png)

 To configure the Modbus TCP Connector, proceed as following:

-- go to the tab 'Get data' and select tab 'Databus connectors'
+- go to the tab 'Get data'
 - select the Modbus TCP Connector
 - switch to tab 'Tags'
 - choose 'Add data source'
 - configure the PLC accordingly and save
  ![configuration2](/docs/graphics/modbusset.png)

-  under column 'Actions' of the newly created PLC, choose 'Add tag'
+- under column 'Actions' of the newly created PLC, choose 'Add tag'

 - ![configuration2](/docs/graphics/tagimport.png)